Abdelrhman-Ellithy/PP-Spring-Batch-Demo/README.md

 # Spring Batch demo for Parallel Programming Course

-Welcome to the Spring Batch demo!
+Welcome to the Parallel Programming Course  which is Spring Batch demo!
 This project highlights an innovative approach to handling file imports through batch processing.
 ---

 ## 📚 Table of Contents